AlexandreYembo/hydra-core/hydra-core.md

 ```

 #### Composing the Specification:
-You can create a composite of Specification by following this example:
+You can create a compose a Specification by following this example:
 ```c#
  var spec = new VoucherActiveSpecification()
                             .And(new VoucherDataSpecification())